oaq509/smartMethod/SpeechToText_and_TextToSpeech/README.md

 Task #4
 =
-"Speech to Text and Text to Speech"
+Speech to Text and Text to Speech
 =

-## Using
-> This task for converting the speech to text and text to speech by using IBM WATSON and Python language.
+> This task for convert speech to text and text to speech by using IBM WATSON and Python programing language.
-> - Python programing language and IBM WATSON Text to Speech & Speech to text

-To get a local copy up and running follow these simple steps.
+To try this in your local pc follow these simple steps.

 ### Prerequisites
 * [Python](https://www.python.org/downloads/)